WGLab/InterVar/README.md

 ## LICENSE

-InterVar is licensed under [WGLab MIT License](http://wglab.mit-license.org).
+InterVar is free for non-commercial use without warranty.
 Users need to obtain licenses such as OMIM and ANNOVAR by themselves.
+Please contact the authors for commercial use.

 ## REFERENCE